History of The Musical Stage

 (The images below are thumbnails click on them to see larger versions.)

-Three of the most successful Broadway revues of the 1930s came from unexpected sources -- a labor union, a "has been" pair of vaudeville comedians, and London's West End.
+Three of the most successful Broadway revues of the 1930s came from some unexpected sources -- a labor union, a "has been" pair of vaudeville comedians, and London's West End.

 Pins and Needles

 The International Ladies Garment Workers Union was using the old Princess Theatre as a headquarters and meeting hall.
 Several members talked the union into sponsoring an inexpensive revue that had only two pianos in the pit and a cast made up of ILGWU workers.
 Because of their factory jobs, rehearsals had to be held at night and on weekends, and performances could only be offered on Friday evenings and Saturdays.

 The appropriately named Pins and Needles (1937 - 1,108 performances) looked at current events from a pro-union standpoint.
 Skits by various authors spoofed everything from Fascist European dictators to bigotry in the DAR, and the score by young composer-lyricist Harold Rome included "Sing Me a Song of Social Significance" and "It's Better With a Union Man."

 Pins and Needles was fresh, melodic and funny, and word of mouth was so enthusiastic that the production soon expanded to a full performance schedule and even moved to a larger Broadway theatre.
 Of course, the cast then abandoned their day jobs.
 As the show ran into the next decade, new songs and skits were introduced every few months to keep things topical.
 Pins and Needles is the only hit ever produced by a labor union -- and the only time when a group of unknown non-professionals brought a successful musical to Broadway.